dpwiese/flying-notes-vitepress/docs/src/includes/takeoff-landing/short-field-landing.md

 * The ACS states:

-  > Use manufacturer’s recommended procedures for airplane configuration and braking.
+  > Use manufacturer's recommended procedures for airplane configuration and braking.

 * In the case of the Piper Archer, as an example, the POH states: